isklikas/spotify-playlist-onTime/README.md

-Plan for your playlist songs to play when you intend them to (with a given start time).
+Did you ever wonder when planning a party, when will the songs in the playlist play?
+Wonder no more!
+Now you can plan for your playlist songs to play when you intend them to, by giving this script, the start time of your party!
 Steps to get running:

-1. npm install
-2. touch spotify-token-info.env
+1. Clone the repo and cd to the directory
+2. ```npm install ```
+3. ```touch spotify-token-info.env ```
-3. Edit spotify-token-info.env, with any editor of your choice, as follows:
+4. Edit spotify-token-info.env, with any editor of your choice, as follows:

 ```
 CLIENT_ID=[YOUR_CLIENT_ID]